1,000+ citation sites ranked across 50 countries & 45 industries Explore the directory →

 4. Profile completeness and activity: the tiebreaker most businesses forfeit

+Google states the principle directly: businesses with complete and accurate information are more likely to show up in local search results.
 Between two businesses of similar proximity and reviews, the more complete and active profile tends to win: services and products filled in, hours accurate (including holidays), photos added regularly, attributes set honestly.
-None of these fields is individually heavy, but together they raise the profile’s quality score and, just as importantly, its conversion once shown.
+None of these fields is individually heavy, but together they raise the record’s quality and, just as importantly, its conversion once shown.
 An abandoned profile signals an abandoned business.

 5. Behavioral signals: the feedback loop